OHiddema/OHiddema.github.io/README.md

-With this web-application you can play Yahtzee.
+With this web-application you can play yahtzee.
 Language: Dutch.